All Episodes

 Hi.

-Hi, ding-dong, it's Mr. Bell.
+It's Mr. Bell.

 It's Pete in Portland.

-Hello, Elliott.
+Hello, Elliot.

-We can build little nanobots, like using like Isaac Asimov's Fantastic Voyage, and put them inside the cell to monitor exactly what is going on, when, and how, and have them communicate with a teraflop computer outside.
+Yeah, like the man was saying, if we want to learn about the cell, we can build little nanobots, use them like Isaac Asimov's Fantastic Voyage, and put them inside the cell to monitor exactly what is going on, when, and how, and have them communicate with a teraflop computer outside.

 Absolutely, absolutely.

-It's one of the areas It's a perfect application for that and virtual reality to help model some of it.
+It's a perfect application for that and virtual reality to help model some of it.

-I think that those who presently are into computers and have even some basic understanding of what's being done right now with the current technology, the Pentium chip.
+Yeah, you know, I really almost wish that I believed, as that one somewhat nano-critical caller of a few moments ago believed, I think that those who presently are into computers and have even some basic understanding of what's being done right now with the current technology,

-Those people are able then to make the leap more easily and understand what it is you're talking about and the unavoidable reality of it, I think.
+the Pendium chip, those people are able then to make the leap more easily and understand what it is you're talking about and the unavoidable reality of it, I think.

 East of the Rockies, you're on the air with Elton Elliott.